Why does inflight Wi-Fi cut out or slow down?

 A KLM spokesperson said they couldn’t explain my persistent lack of connectivity.

-For its part, Delta is installing so-called “2Ku” antennae on most of their fleet; you can spot the antenna by looking for the dome on the top of any plane equipped with satellite Wi-Fi.
-By the end of 2020, the Atlanta-based carrier will have 700 aircraft with 2Ku technology.
+For its part, Delta has installed “2Ku” antennae on most of its fleet; you can spot the antenna by looking for the dome on the top of any plane equipped with satellite Wi-Fi.
+By the end of 2020, the Atlanta-based carrier planned to have 700 aircraft with 2Ku technology.

-Today, Delta has just over 500 planes equipped with it in its fleet of more than 900 aircraft.
-Its newest additions, such as the Airbus A350 and A220, are delivered with 2Ku installed.
+Last year, Delta has just over 500 planes equipped with it in its fleet of more than 900 aircraft.
+New additions, such as the Airbus A350 and A220, are delivered with 2Ku installed.

 A Primer on Inflight Internet